oasci/pitt-biosc1540-2024f/content/assessments/assignments/01/index.md

 Describe how this process works and explain why it's necessary for the Illumina sequencing method.
 How does this compare to the amplification process in Sanger sequencing?

+??? success "Solution"

+    Bridge amplification is a crucial step in Illumina sequencing that creates clusters of identical DNA fragments on the surface of a flow cell.
+    The process works as follows:

+    1. **Flow Cell Preparation**: The flow cell surface is coated with two types of oligonucleotide adapters.
+    2. **DNA Fragment Attachment**: Single-stranded DNA fragments with adapters at both ends are added to the flow cell.
+These fragments bind randomly to the complementary adapters on the surface.
+    3. **Bridge Formation**: The free end of a bound DNA fragment bends over and hybridizes to a nearby complementary adapter on the surface, forming a "bridge."
+    4. **Amplification**: DNA polymerase creates a complementary strand, forming a double-stranded bridge.
+    5. **Denaturation**: The double-stranded bridge is denatured, resulting in two single-stranded copies of the molecule tethered to the flow cell surface.
+    6. **Repeated Cycles**: Steps 3-5 are repeated multiple times, with each fragment amplifying into a distinct cluster.
+    7. **Reverse Strand Removal**: One strand (usually the reverse strand) is cleaved and washed away, leaving clusters of single-stranded, identical DNA fragments.

+    Bridge amplification is necessary for Illumina sequencing for several reasons:

+    1. **Signal Amplification**: It creates thousands of identical copies of each DNA fragment, significantly amplifying the signal for detection during sequencing.
+    2. **Clonal Clusters**: Each cluster represents a single original DNA fragment, ensuring that the sequencing signal comes from identical molecules.
+    3. **Parallelization**: Millions of clusters can be generated on a single flow cell, allowing for massive parallelization of sequencing reactions.
+    4. **Improved Accuracy**: The clonal nature of each cluster helps to reduce sequencing errors by providing multiple identical copies for each base call.
+    5. **High Throughput**: The dense arrangement of clusters on the flow cell surface enables high-throughput sequencing.

+    The amplification process in Illumina sequencing differs significantly from that used in Sanger sequencing:

+    1.  **Method**:
+        - Illumina: Uses solid-phase bridge amplification on a flow cell surface.
+        - Sanger: Typically uses solution-phase PCR or cloning in bacterial vectors.
+    2. **Scale**:
+        - Illumina: Massively parallel, creating millions of clusters simultaneously.
+        - Sanger: Limited to amplifying one DNA fragment at a time.
+    3. **Product**:
+        - Illumina: Generates clonal clusters of single-stranded DNA.
+        - Sanger: Produces a population of double-stranded DNA fragments.
+    4. **Locality**:
+        - Illumina: Amplification occurs in a fixed location on the flow cell.
+        - Sanger: Amplification occurs in solution.
+    5. **Preparation for Sequencing**:
+        - Illumina: Clusters are ready for sequencing immediately after amplification.
+        - Sanger: Amplified DNA requires additional purification and preparation steps.
+    6. **Throughput**:
+        - Illumina: Enables high-throughput sequencing of millions of fragments simultaneously.
+        - Sanger: Limited to sequencing one fragment at a time, resulting in lower throughput.

 ## Q06

 **Points**: 4